charmedsatyr-401-advanced-javascript/lab-07-api-server/README.md

 `npm run test-watch`
 * What assertions were made?

-`It should respond with a 500 on an error.`
+  * It should respond with a 500 on an error.

-`It should respond with a 404 on an invalid route.` `It should respond with a 404 on an invalid method.` `It should respond properly on request to /categories.`
+  * It should respond with a 404 on an invalid route.

+  * It should respond with a 404 on an invalid method.

+  * It should respond properly on request to /categories.

 * What assertions need to be / should be made?

 Testing for this application is incomplete.
-Each route handler requires separate testing to ensure it has the intended effects on the client view and the database.
+Each route handler requires separate testing to ensure it has the intended effects on the client view and on the database.

 #### UML
 N/A